Who we are – a one minute film

-An ongoing series of short films, funny films, and animations about our BESSY II Synchrotron and its wide-reaching use.
+An ongoing series of short films and animations about our BESSY II Synchrotron and its wide-reaching use.

 A team from the University of Lübeck has recently analysed the main protease of the new coronavirus using BESSY II

 BESSY II: what can I co for you?
 Serving coffee and fresh photons since 1998